Structure of minimal 2-spheres of constant curvature in the complex hyperquadric: More geometry of minimal 2-spheres constructed by the SVD method

 \textbf{Question 2}: Our work requires that the $2$-spheres be minimal in both the hyperquadric and ${\mathbb C}P^{n}$, while in \cite[p.
 1022, (2)]{JiaoLiS^2inQn}, Jiao and Li found a constantly curved $2$-sphere which is only minimal in the hyperquadric.
 How to construct such $2$-spheres, minimal only in the hyperquadric, in a systematic way? \\

-\textbf{Acknowledgement}: The second author is supported by NSFC No. 11601513, the Fundamental Research Funds for Central Universities, and the CSC scholarship while visiting WUSTL.
+\textbf{Acknowledgement}: The second author is supported by NSFC No.11601513, the Fundamental Research Funds for Central Universities, and the CSC scholarship while visiting Washington University in St. Louis.
 The third author is supported by NSFC No.11871450 and acknowledges the support from the UCAS joint PhD Training Program.
 He would also thank Professor Xiaoxiang Jiao for guidance and suggestions.
-They both would thank the first author and the Department of Mathematics at WUSTL for warm hospitality during their visit.
+They both would thank the first author and the Department of Mathematics and Statistics at Washington University for warm hospitality during their visit.

 Department of Mathematics and Statistics, Washington University, St. Louis, MO63130.\\ Department of Mathematics, China University of Mining and Technology (Beijing), Beijing 100083, China.\\ School of Mathematical Sciences, University of Chinese Academy of Sciences, Beijing 100049, China.\\ E-mail: chi@wustl.edu;~~~\phantom{,,}xiezhenxiao@cumtb.edu.cn;~~~\phantom{,,}xuyan2014@mails.ucas.ac.cn.